 Location: Seattle, Washington

-While a baby, toddler, child, or anyone below 21 is not permitted to attend Fremont Oktoberfest, dog owners can bring along their furry friends on Sunday for Dogtoberfest.
+While anyone under 21 years old is not permitted to attend Fremont Oktoberfest, dog owners can bring along their furry friends on Sunday for Dogtoberfest.
 Properly leashed pups can join in the Oktoberfest fun and get in on a modeling contest and other tail-waggy activities.

 3. Spokane Oktoberfest

 Dates: Sep 2021 (dates are still unconfirmed as of August 2021)

 Children under the age of 12 can attend for free in the company of an adult.
 Typically celebrated on the last Friday, Saturday, and Sunday of September every year, the upcoming Spokane celebration is another great and family-friendly Oktoberfest in Washington.
 For three days at the CenterPlace Regional Event Center in Spokane Valley, locals and tourists will mingle together; making new friends, learning about different Bavarian customs and the lyrics to songs they have never heard before.

 The celebration will begin with the ritual keg tapping open ceremony performed by the Mayor, after which the activities for the weekend will begin.
 Mostly family-themed, the activities at this Washington Oktoberfest are mostly German in origin and will include games like Holey Board, Nagelspielen, Corn Hole Toss, and more.

 There will be face painting spots for children, arts and crafts projects, and dancing lessons where large and little feet alike will learn to do the Chicken Dance and the Fliegerlied.